 Drummers who are used to playing on electronic drums may find it challenging to adapt to acoustic sets.
 You have to get familiar with the processes of cymbals and the instrument’s response.

-No matter what drum set you to choose, you can develop all your rhythm fundamentals, which are essential for getting started.
+No matter what drum set you choose, you can develop all your rhythm fundamentals, which are essential for getting started.

 You can sharpen your skills day after day by working on musicality, articulation, and dynamics.
 Then, moving from one instrument to the other becomes easier.